Xmorelle/webpage/index.md

 ### Recent news

+- **12/2022** : Go have a quick look at the **General audience media** section for a small ad on the novel work initiative in medical engineering developped in Lyon around building an artificial organ platform for medical devices validation through the MIMIMed project that I will co-manage with Guilhem Rival (principal project carrier) from LGEF laboratory and Rémy Gauthier from Matéis lab.

 - **11/2022** : Good news with 2 of our papers accepted for publication (see "**Publications**") with (i) the work of Benoit Caprin on the rheological and mechanical behavior of thermoreversible physical organo-hydrogels based on polysaccharides, and (ii) the work of Xavi Lacambra Andreu on the characterization and modelling of self-healing process (through macromolecular chain diffusion) occuring during 3D-printing by filament deposition.

 - **10/2022** : Welcome to Barthelemy Gros who joins the IMP lab to start his PhD, co-supervised with Paul Sotta, Jean-François Gérard and myself.
 He will be focusing on the detection of early damage by nano-cavitation in the polymer liner of hyperbar hydrogen tanks as part of the HYPERSTOCK project insisde the Decarbonated Hydrogen National Consortium #PEPR_H2.